Table of Contents

 – Age only matters if you’re a cheese.

 – I made a huge list for today.
 I just can’t figure out who’s going to do it.

 – We travel not to escape life, but for life not to escape us.

 – As free as the ocean.

-Always add line breaks to long captions so that they break up the giant wall of text that the reader is exposed to.
-Use emojis and always compose the caption on the notes app on your phone so as to retain the formatting.
+Always add line breaks to long captions to break up the giant wall of text that the reader is exposed to.
+Use emojis and always compose the caption on the notes app on your phone to retain the formatting.

 – If I were you, I would adore myself.

 – Always classy, never trashy, and a little bit sassy.